 - Ixnay on the SFX.
 Finally, we suggest you save flashy special effects for another part of the meeting.
 Animated transitions, supplementary graphics the presenter doesn’t acknowledge, or over the top sound design (laugh track, anyone?) will make it obvious the session is a recording.

 3 Ways LAI Video Can Level-Up Your Event Pre-Records

-Now that most of us have experience remotely recording participants for virtual meetings, you know that the results can be a bit underwhelming.
-Sure, we are still producing content in the middle of a pandemic, but did that presenter need to be completely back-lit?
-Or why does your keynote speaker's audio sound like it was recorded under a pillow??
-Or why are we looking at your CEO's ceiling fan???
+Now that many of us have experience pre-recording participants for meetings, you know that the results can be a bit underwhelming.
+Sure, we are still producing content, but did that presenter need to be completely back-lit?
+Why does your keynote speaker's audio sound like it was recorded under a pillow?
+And why are we looking at your CEO's ceiling fan???